kkomalgotmare/Leave-Management-System/README.md

 The Leave Management project is designed to facilitate the efficient management of employee leave requests within an organization.
 It provides a centralized system for employees to request leaves, allows managers to review and approve/reject those requests, and maintains comprehensive records of employees' leave history.

-This Project is bases on following concepts:
+This Project is based on following concepts:
 1. Lightning Web Componnet
 2. Salesforce Security
 3. Apex Classes and Triggers